 What is PHAB accreditation?

-PHAB, the Public Health Accreditation Board, oversees accrediting health departments across the nation.
-This accreditation is available to state, local, tribal and district health departments like Three Rivers.
+PHAB, the Public Health Accreditation Board, oversees accrediting health departments nationwide.
+This accreditation is available to state, local, tribal, and district health departments like Three Rivers.

-Specifically, accreditation verifies we have met a set of nationally recognized, practice-focused and evidenced-based standards as published by PHAB.
+Specifically, accreditation verifies we have met a set of nationally recognized, practice-focused, and evidence-based standards published by PHAB.

-In February 2013, PHAB announced the first 11 Health Departments in the nation to receive National Accreditation and we were one of the 11.
-Subsequenlty, we were awarded Re-Accreditation in 2019 for another five years.
+In February 2013, PHAB announced the first 11 Health Departments in the nation to receive National Accreditation; we were one of the 11.
+Subsequently, we were awarded Re-Accreditation in 2019 for another five years.